Ankit04raj/Ankit.py/README.md

 💡 Requirements

       1> 🐍 Python 3.x or above

       2> 🧰 Any code editor (VS Code, PyCharm, Sublime, etc.)

  🎯 Learning Goals

       ✔️ Master Python fundamentals
       ✔️ Understand each topic with examples
       ✔️ Improve problem-solving and logic-building skills

 🚀 Future Updates

+        ** AI & DATA SCIENCE (GOAL)

-**Adding advanced Python topics (NumPy, Pandas, Tkinter...)
+       ** Adding advanced Python topics (NumPy, Pandas, Tkinter...)

-**More exercises and projects
+       ** More exercises and projects

-**Mini real-world Python applications
+       ** Mini real-world Python applications

-**AI & DATA SCIENCE (GOAL)

 🤝 Contributing

         Contributions are welcome! 🎉
         If you’d like to improve this repo:

          1> Fork it

         2> Make your changes

         3> Submit a Pull Request

 💖 Special Thanks

         A huge thank you to the amazing 100 Days of Code https://www.youtube.com/@CodeWithHarry

 👨‍💻 Author

         Ankit Raj
        📧 ankit.freelance04@gmail.com

-#code wi